-No. Requir Requirement How addressed? iii.
+No. Requirement Reference How addressed?
 Be consistent with and include the requirements of the noise and vibration mitigation measures as detailed in the environmental approval documentation and the Sydney Metro Construction Noise and Vibration Strategy (CNVS).
 Section 7 CNVS noise and vibration mitigation measures relevant to the scope of works are presented in Section 7 of this Plan. iv.
 Details of construction activities and an indicative schedule for construction works, including the identification of key noise and/or vibration generating construction activities (based on representative construction scenarios) that have the potential to generate noise or vibration impacts on surrounding sensitive receivers, in particular residential areas.
 Section 3.3 Section 3.3 of this Plan includes a description of the main phases of work and the main works scenarios expected to generate noise and / or vibration with potential to impact on surrounding receivers.
-V. Identification of feasible and reasonable procedures and mitigation measures to ensure relevant vibrations and blasting criteria are achieved, including a suitable blast program.
+Identification of feasible and reasonable procedures and mitigation measures to ensure relevant vibrations and blasting criteria are achieved, including a suitable blast program.
 Section 7.4 Section 8.2.2 Section 8.2.3 Section 7.4 describes vibration controls to minimise vibration impacts, and Section 8.2.2 and Section 8.2.3 describe vibration monitoring and building condition survey requirements.
 Blast program is not applicable to the proposed works. vi.
 Community notification provisions specifically in relation to blasting Section 7.5 Community notification requirements are covered in Section 7.5 (Community Consultation and Management) and 7.11 of this Plan (Additional Mitigation Measures which include community notification requirements based on predicted noise levels).
 Blast program is not applicable to the proposed works. vii.
 The requirements of any applicable EPL conditions.
-Section 2.3 Section 5.1 Not applicable.
+Section 5.1 Not Applicable.
 Refer to Section 2.3. viii.
 Additional requirements in relation to activities undertaken 24 hours of the day, 7 days per week.
-Section 5.1 Section 5.1 of this Plan describes permissible hours of work under the Conditions of Approval (for works carried out under a rail possession).
+Section 5.1 Section 5.1 of this Plan describes permissible hours of work under the Conditions of Approval.
 24-hours a day, 7-days a week work is not anticipated for the proposed Station upgrade works.